simonjbeaumont/simonjbeaumont.github.io/software/_drafts/xenserver-vgpu.md

 across a singe K1/K2 card.
 This means that, with 2 K1 cards, we can run up to **64 VMs per host** with vGPU support which is fantastic for VDI workloads.

+The more powerful K2 cards boast better performance, reducing the cost of GPU-enabled virtualisation for users of more demaning 3D software.
+Due to Citrix's close partnership with **NVIDIA**, **IBM** and **PTC**, the XenServer platform provides powerful new functionality for users of graphic design and [CAD applications][4].

 ## XenServer's vGPU architecture
 A new display type has been added to the device model: